ajinkya933/Computer_Vision/README.md

 # Computer_Vision
 These are the concepts for Computer Vision and Machine Learning

-# Fundamental structure of NN
+# Fundamental structure of CNN

 <img width="500" alt="NN" src="https://miro.medium.com/max/1401/1*uulvWMFJMidBfbH9tMVNTw@2x.png">